How closely does A Christmas Carol follow the original Charles Dickens novel?

 In his novella, Dickens also introduces us to the Cratchit family – Mrs Cratchit (now given the name “Mary” by Stephen Knight), eldest daughter Martha (an apprentice), second daughter Belinda, young Master Peter wearing his dad’s too-large clothes, and frail Tiny Tim, who “bore a little crutch, and had his limbs supported by an iron frame.”
 They are a happy family, though poor; but Tim’s health is a constant worry.

+“I will just be the best I can be,” he says.
+“For the spirits and the bright light and the mirror, I thank you.”

+ADD: In the book as in the TV series, The Ghost of Christmas Future is entirely silent.

-A Christmas Carol begins on 22nd December 2019 at 9pm on BBC One, with episode two on the 23rd at 9.05pm and episode three on the 24th at 9pm
+A Christmas Carol began on 22nd December 2019 at 9pm on BBC One, with episode two on the 23rd at 9.05pm and episode three on the 24th at 9pm